 Install a door bottom weather strip to wooden doors for an effective and almost invisible airtight seal and to stop drafts.

-Scribe a line on the door 3/8 in. above the top of the threshold.
+Scribe a line on the door 3/8 in. above the top of the threshold for thebottom door seal replacement.
 Remove the door and carefully cut along the line with a circular saw.

 Older wood doors usually rely on a non-adjustable threshold to keep the weather out.
 If your old door doesn’t seal tight against the threshold, you’re wasting energy.
 You could screw a surface-applied weather strip to the face of the door, but a door-bottom weather strip is a less obtrusive way to create a good seal.